solarwinds/solarwinds-snap-agent-docker/README.md

            hostPath:
              path: /proc
 ```
-Notice that we're not utilizing [Environment Parameters](###environment-parameters) to turn on Kubernetes plugin.
-After editing deployment manifest it's time to create it - follow the steps in [Installation](##installation).
+Notice that we're not utilizing [Environment Parameters](#environment-parameters) to turn on Kubernetes plugin.
+When you're attaching taskfiles and plugin configuration files through configMaps, there's no need to set environment variables `SWISNAP_ENABLE_<plugin-name>`.
+SolarWinds Snap Agent will automatically load plugins based on files stored in configMaps.

 ### Environment Parameters